pudly/schmopera-hugo/content/articles/singers-masters-of-illusions.md

 lastmod = "2017-09-28T11:28:00-04:00"
 preamble = "There's no faking what opera singers do onstage.
 It's the result of legitimate hard work, and the staggering skills they show come precisely from not taking shortcuts or band-aid approaches to fixing problems.
 Real as it is, these artists have their bags of tricks.
-Singers, please forgive us for outing some of your little secrets..." publishDate = "2016-05-25T06:53:00-04:00" short_description = "There's no faking what opera singers do onstage.
-It's the result of legitimate hard work, and the staggering skills they show come precisely from not taking shortcuts or band-aid approaches to fixing problems.
+Singers, please forgive us for outing some of your little secrets..." publishDate = "2016-05-25T06:53:00-04:00" short_description = "There&#039;s no faking what opera singers do onstage.
+It&#039;s the result of legitimate hard work, and the staggering skills they show come precisely from not taking shortcuts or band-aid approaches to fixing problems.
 Real as it is, these artists have their bags of tricks.
 Singers, please forgive us for outing some of your little secrets..." slug = "singers-masters-of-illusions" title = "Singers: masters of illusions"
 +++